VolkerH/Ultramicroscope2BigStitcher/README.md

 ```

-## Alternative Installation with environment
+## Alternative installation with conda environment

 If for some reason the simple installation above fails you can set up a conda environment.